Volunteers

 Manage students who blanket the Coastside with promotional posters and brochures for the Pumpkin Festival from Labor Day to mid-October.
 Grad Night earns a donation of $2500 for this task.

-Fall Fundraising letter – Regan Daniels
+Fall Fundraising letter – one open

-Coastside Gives – one needed
+Coastside Gives – Kristina Lugo

 Silent Auction